Alaphilippe beats Thomas in time trial to extend Tour lead

 The Deceuninck-Quick Step rider clocked 35 minutes over the lumpy course to beat defending champion Geraint Thomas by 14 seconds and Belgian Thomas De Gendt by 36 seconds.

-Saturday’s 14th stage is a 117.5-km mountain trek from Tarbes ending at top of the Col du Tourmalet.
+Saturday’s 14th stage is a 117.5-km mountain trek from Tarbes ending at top of the Col du Tourmalet, where the pre-race favourites will show their hands.

 “I knew on that kind of course I could perform but I didn’t think I could win.
-The route suited me so I told myself ‘give everything, you have nothing to lose’,” said world number one Alaphilippe, winner of the Milan San Remo ‘Monument’ classic this season.
+The route suited me so I told myself ‘give everything, you have nothing to lose’,” said world number one Alaphilippe, winner of the Milan San Remo classic this season.

 “I pushed my limits, it was crazy with the crowds, I don’t realise yet.”